flexera-public/policy_templates/compliance/unapproved_instance_types/README.md

 ### Input Parameters

 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created
-- *Approved Instance Types* - List of approved instance types of AWS, Azure and Google cloud, separated by comma.
-Example: 'a1.medium,a1.large,a1.xlarge,Standard_A0,Standard_A6,f1-micro,n1-highcpu-2 etc..'
-#####Note: You can find Instance Types of all Supported Clouds under 'Policy Data Sets' section of root README.md file(https://github.com/rightscale/policy_templates/blob/master/README.md)
 - *Tags to ignore* - List of tags that will exclude Servers from being evaluated by this policy.
 Multiple tags are evaluated as an 'OR' condition.
 Tag must be of the format 'namespace:predicate=value'.
 Example: 'rs_agent:type=right_link_lite,rs_monitoring:state=auth'
+- *Approved Instance Types* - List of approved instance types of AWS, Azure and Google cloud, separated by comma.
+Example: 'a1.medium,a1.large,a1.xlarge,Standard_A0,Standard_A6,f1-micro,n1-highcpu-2 etc..'.
+##### Note: You can find Instance Types of all Supported Clouds under 'Policy Data Sets' section of root README.md file(https://github.com/rightscale/policy_templates/blob/master/README.md)

 ### Resource Names